 6. “Little strokes fell great oaks.” – Benjamin Franklin

 Known for his wit and ingenuity, Benjamin Frankin was a one-of-a-kind wordsmith who never failed to express himself through prose.
-In this epigram, Franklin speaks of persistence and commitment to a task, using small steps to accomplish a larger goal.
+In this epigram example, Franklin speaks of persistence and commitment to a task, using small steps to accomplish a larger goal.

 7. “Mankind must put an end to war, or war will put an end to mankind.” – John F. Kennedy